 And here is a story the ABC did about Power Ledger’s pilot project in WA (the one which received funding from the government):

-If you already have a solar power system and wanna make some extra coin off it, Power Ledger may soon your best option to do just that!
+If you already have a solar power system and wanna make some extra coin off it, Power Ledger may soon be your best option to do just that!

 WePower is a startup based out of Lithuania with a global team of experts in energy and blockchain technology.